 Take a public management class to explore the possibilities of this major.

 Jeong-il Cho, Associate Professor, Professional Studies (Special Education) is the 2016 recipient of the Friends of IPFW Outstanding Teacher award.
-Pat Becker of the Friends surprised Dr. Cho with a letter notifying her of the award during Dr. Cho's class last Thursday.
+Pat Becker of the Friends surprised Dr. Cho with a letter notifying her of the award during Dr. Cho's class.
 She will receive a plaque and $1500 at Convocation in August.
-Pictured above from left to right are Amy Nitza, Chair, Professional Studies, Terri Swim, Chair, Educational Studies, Vicky Carwein, Chancellor, Dr. Cho, Pat Becker, Friends of IPFW, and Jim Burg, Dean, College of Education and Public Policy.
+Pictured above from left to right are Amy Nitza, Chair, Professional Studies, Terri Swim, Chair, Educational Studies, Vicky Carwein, Chancellor, Dr. Cho, Pat Becker, Friends of IPFW, and James Burg, Dean, College of Education and Public Policy.

 Dane Gerig, Class of Spring 2013, writes this exciting news, "I am proud to say that I am currently the new 5th grade teacher at Huntertown Elementary!
 I just want to thank you and all the other professors for what you did to prepare me for this remarkable journey I am about to begin.
 I am super excited!"